pkgcloud/pkgcloud/README.md

 ## Network -- Beta

-##### Note: Network is considered Beta until there are multiple providers; presently only Openstack providers are supported.
+##### Note: Network is considered Beta until there are multiple providers; presently only HP & Openstack providers are supported.

 The `pkgcloud.network` service is designed to make it easy to create and manage networks.